catalyst-cooperative/open-energy-data-for-all/episodes/assumptions.md

 Do they both seem plausible?
 Does one seem more plausible than the other?

 Finally, can you find an assumption where failure seems particularly implausible?

+When we finish,
+we will share some plausible and implausible stories about how assumptions might be broken.

 ::::